Overview

 The Interregional Transportation Strategic Plan (ITSP) is a statewide plan that guides investment along California’s interregional corridors.
 The current 2021 ITSP was updated to align with the Climate Action Plan for Transportation Infrastructure (CAPTI), the California Transportation Plan (CTP) 2050, the Caltrans 2020 Freight Mobility Plan, and the 2018 State Rail Plan.
 In 2022, the ITSP Addendum was developed not as an update to the ITSP, but instead it provided more detailed information on the needs of each strategic interregional corridor and tailored the ITSP’s statewide strategies to suit the unique needs of California’s diverse regions.
 The 2022 Addendum maintained the goals, policies, strategies, and facility designations from the 2021 ITSP.
 Now that CTP is currently being updated, the ITSP need to be updated to be in alignment with the statute.

-Go to Project Start Initial Input tab if you would like to provide initial feedback!
+Go to Initial Input Survey tab if you would like to provide initial feedback!

 What's new in the 2027 ITSP update?